Guy de Maupassant

 But don’t let the best-seller title sway you from reading Maupassant.
-I tend to avoid modern-day best-sellers because, in my mind, they are (stereotypically) not written very well.
-But that’s not the case with Guy de Maupassant’s stories: he writes incredibly well.
+I tend to avoid modern-day best-sellers, but I probably shouldn’t.
+I see why Guy de Maupassant was so popular: he writes incredibly well.

 Maupassant’s Style